Making an effective business case for MSP

 At the same time, competition for in-demand contingent skills is fiercer than ever.
 When you consider the critically important roles that many contingent workers fulfil (think of the number of contractors assigned to business transformation projects or agency workers brought in to scale up during peak periods), why wouldn’t you want to ensure you can access the very best and widest talent pools in the market, too?”

-– Cameron Robinson, Client Solutions Manager, Guidant Global
+– Nat Jackson, Client Solutions Director - UK & Europe, Guidant Global

 Armed with this knowledge, how should you create a strong business case to introduce an MSP solution to your business?
 Writing a business case is not a simple process.
 To help, here are some tips for building a winning business case for MSP.